 Introduction to Peace and Social Justice teaches an interdisciplinary approach to understanding peace -- as more than the absence of war.
 It explores mulitple ways to create the conditions where social justice can flourish from global to local levels.
 Themes: non-violence, conflict resolution, human rights, environmental sustainability, and social inequallity

 This course introduces students to the ways in which sociologists use theory and research to study human group behavior and the processes by which people build, maintain, and change their institutional arrangements and relationships with one another.
-The course will focus on five areas of inquiry: social structure, interaction, and change; inequality and diversity; family and health; crime, criminal justice, and law; and global comparative.
+The course will focus on five areas of inquiry: social structure, interaction, and change; inequality and diversity; family and health; crime, criminal justice.

 This course examines various theoretical explanations of contemporary social problems such as crime, drug use, poverty, discrimination and environmental pollution.
 The impact of social problems on different groups in society and the role of social movements, government, and social policy are considered.